The law on unpaid internships: know your rights

 - Is it ever OK to do an unpaid internship?

-- the intern is required to turn up to work, even if they don’t want to
+- the intern is required to turn up to work, even if they don’t want to.

-- the employer has to have work for them to do
+- the employer has to have work for them to do.

 - the intern is promised a work contract in future.

-Unpaid internships are also considered a barrier to social mobility.
-It’s seen as unfair that students and graduates from wealthier backgrounds can take part in, and benefit from, unpaid internships, while many others simply cannot afford to.
-This could be because their families can’t support them financially while they are doing it or because they don’t live near a location or organisation that offers internships.
+- Unpaid internships are a barrier to social mobility.
+It’s seen as unfair that students and graduates from wealthier backgrounds can take part in (and benefit from) unpaid internships, while many others can’t.
+This could be because they can’t support themselves financially without pay or because they don’t live near a location or organisation that offers internships.

 Some might argue that employers will continue to offer unpaid internships if students and graduates are willing to do them.
 However, you could consider doing a short period of unpaid work experience, such as a fortnight or one day a week for a couple of months, if all of the following apply:

-- it doesn’t break the law (see above)
+- it doesn’t break the law (see above).